jschrier/blog/_posts/2023-03-04-Imaginary-Books:-Schopenhauer-für-Kinder.md

 ## Drittes Buch:  Die Vorstellung, unabhängig vom Satze des Grundes: die Platonische Idee: das Objekt der Kunst.(*Book 3: Aesthetics*)

 - Kannst du wirklich glücklich sein?
 Leider nicht.
-- *Smiling child*
+- *Smiling child, playing with a marionette toy*

 - Der Wille macht dich immer unzufrieden.
-- *Blue cloud of Der Wille up above…pulling marionette strings of the child as puppet*
+- *Blue cloud of Der Wille up above…pulling marionette strings of the child as puppet (who is himself playing with a marionette toy, but is now unhappy with it*

 - Nach dem Essen wirst du nochmal Hunger haben.
 - *Picture of kid eating (night time).
 Then picture of daytime and thought bubble of apple from stomach. (keep the Will/puppet strings from previous picture here)*